DPPOS - DPPOS

 For protocol and more details, see About DPP and About DPPOS.
 For clinical trials.gov information, go to the DPP, DPPOS, and DPPOS-4 listings.
 For study questions, please contact the Coordinating Center here.

 Thank youWe thank our participants whose commitment and dedication continue to expand our knowledge of diabetes prevention!
-Your contributions carry on! | AcknowledgementsThe DPPOS Research Group has published nearly 200 manuscripts with funding support and scientific input from: NIDDK • NHLBI • NIA • NEI • NCI • ORWH • NICHD • CDC • NIMHD • IHS • ADA | |
+Your contributions carry on! | AcknowledgementsThe DPPOS Research Group has published over 200 manuscripts with funding support and scientific input from: NIA • NIDDK • NHLBI • NIA • NEI • NCI • ORWH • NICHD • CDC • NIMHD • IHS • ADA | |

 Lifestyle"If you're tipping over into diabetes, you're better off with diet and exercise than you are with medication." -Francis S. Collins, 2010 | MetforminThe biguanide class of antidiabetic drugs, which includes metformin, originates from the French lilac or goat's rue (Galega officinalis), a plant used in folk medicine for several centuries. |

-Research Group Program Staff Only: To access the research group website, please click here. | DPPOS Coordinating Center |
+Program Staff Only: To access the research group website, please click here. | DPPOS Coordinating Center |

 | Technical Support |